 The tents blend seamlessly into the surrounding vegetation and are decorated with the elegant splendour that becomes a traditional Tarangire safari camp.

-The guides are always very experienced and the night drives come equipped with a night vision scope that makes for a mind-blowing experience.
+The guides are always very experienced, and the night drives come equipped with a night vision scope that makes for a mind-blowing experience.

 Although it is famous for its elephant herds, lions, buffalo and other big game are frequently sighted here.

-Combining Tarangire with the Serengeti and the Ngorongoro Crater is certainly a possibility and you cannot go wrong by sticking to Asilia’s properties.
+Combining Tarangire with the Serengeti and the Ngorongoro Crater is certainly a possibility, and you cannot go wrong by sticking to Asilia’s properties.

 Price starts at $ 1105